for-hygge/EC601/Project2/code/README.md

 The format of the file is also **.json**

 --------------------
-#2 Explore Goggle NLP APIs
+#2 Explore Google NLP APIs
 ============================
 ## test : Analyze sentiment in a string
 This code is designed to analyze whether the sentiment in a string is positive or negative and also tell the language of the text.